 Explore ancient Thule dwelling sites and learn from their culture & history

 From Base Camp experience the true essence of the Arctic in the summer.
 The Camp is ideally located near lakes, with a river passing through that provides fresh drinking water for food preparation and one of the best cups of tea or coffee you’ll ever have.
 Your daily itinerary is determined by the environment, such as wildlife presence and weather.
-Sample activities include: day trips to Akshakyuk Pass, where you can hike at the base of North Pangnirtung Fjord or take a boat trip to Penny Ice Cap Glacier for hiking and exploration; fishing for Arctic char out of Base Camp; or picking blueberries and blackberries nearby.
+Sample activities include: day trips by boat to Auyuittuq National Park, where you can hike at the base of the Coronation Fiord, as well as a trip to the Penny Ice Cap Glacier.
+Fish for Arctic char right in camp, pick wild blueberries, enjoy kayaking amongst spectacular ice formations, and possibly visit an ancient Thule site.
 Observe icebergs calved off of glaciers and enjoy listening to the beat of the wings of seabirds from hundreds of meters away.

 Surrounded by islands and steep-walled fjords, the scenery, activities, and opportunities for observing bowhead whales and polar bears here is second to none at this time of year.
 Bowhead whales are known to frequent open waters only a 30-minute boat ride away.
 Polar bears are often seen on islands throughout the area.
 In some cases, more than 20 polar bears can be seen on a boat ride from Qikiqtarjuaq to Base Camp.
 Inflatable kayaks are provided that can be deployed at anytime.